-We have a two-stage release schedule for iXtreme imageLinks.
+We have a three-stage release schedule for iXtreme imageLinks.

-The second stage will be release v9.1.
-Here the thumbnail server components will be updated and win 2012 server support will be warranted.
+The third stage will be the release of v9.2.
+Here the thumbnail server components will be updated and win 2012 server and win 2016 server support will be warranted.
 Caused by the complexity of these major software upgrades we are still evaluating an exact release schedule.
 At the moment we seek a release date at the beginning of 4th quater 2018.

 Over 88,000 satisfied users worldwide.
 Manage your images, videos, PDF‘s, e-mails and MS Office formats.
 Using thumbnail and preview mode all objects can be found a lot easier.

 With imageLinks the user just opens the image he needs.
 This helps to save network resources and provides faster access to the requested object.

 imageLinks offers thumbnails and previews for a concise display of images.
 Image collections can be assembled and navigated easily in their album view.